nancologist/ReactNative/README.md

 ___

 ## 2.13.
 Making it Scrollable with ScrollView!

+If in this small app which we made, you produce a lot of items for the list, it will goes out of the screen, and the SCROLLING IS NOT AUTOMATICALLY ACTIVE!!!
+So we should enable it with ``ScrollView`` cmp!

+``ScrollView`` has a lot of attributes, you can check them in the official docs.

+___

 ## 2.14.
 A Better List: FlatList
 ## 2.15.
 Splitting the App Into Components
 ## 2.16.
 Passing Data Between Components